Machine Unlearning under Overparameterization: Experiments

 \subsection{Data Poisoning}

 We train a 3-layer multilayer perceptron with a hidden dimension of 300 using the sigmoid linear unit (SiLU) activation function.
-For each seed, we randomly sample 50 retain set points $(x_r, y_r) \in \Data_r$ with $y_r = \sin(x_r)$ and 5 forget set points $(x_f, y_f) \in \Data_f$ with $y_f = 1.5$, over the input domain $\mathcal{X} = [-15,15] \subseteq \Re$.
+For each seed, we randomly sample 50 retain set points $(x_r, y_r) \in \Data_r$ with $y_r = \sin(x_r)$ and 5 forget set points $(x_f, y_f) \in \Data_f$ with $y_f = 1.5$, over the input domain $\mathcal{X} = [-5\pi,5\pi] \subseteq \Re$.
 We initially train the poisoned model on all the samples using the AdamW optimizer with a learning rate of $10^{-3}$ over 100,000 epochs.

 Given these poisoned models, we apply each of the unlearning algorithms over a sweep of hyperparameters and evaluate the output $\btheta$ of each unlearning method by measuring the deviation from the retain set trend, given by $\sup_{\x \in \mathcal{X}} \left| f(\btheta, \x) - \sin(\x) \right|$.
 We fix the number of epochs for each algorithm and allow full data access, so each method has access to all of $\Data_r$ during unlearning.
-We repeat the entire process over 20 trials.
-For the number of unlearning epochs $T \in \{10,100,1000\}$, we report the best performance of each algorithm in Table \ref{tab:sinwave-exp-app} along with the associated hyperparameters in Table \ref{tab:sinwave-opt-hparams:app}.
-We select the parameters for each method by finding the best performing parameters from the possible values in Table \ref{tab:sinwave-sweep-hparams} using the first 5 trials.
-We then evaluate over the full 20 trials to obtain our results.
+We repeat the entire process over 10 trials.
+For the number of unlearning epochs $T \in \{10,100,1000\}$, we report the best performance of each algorithm in Table~\ref{tab:sinwave-exp-app} along with the central range of each method's performance over the 10 trials, discarding the two best and worst trials.
+We report the best hyperparameters for each method in Table~\ref{tab:sinwave-opt-hparams:app}, and the corresponding search spaces in Table~\ref{tab:sinwave-sweep-hparams}.
 We also include visualizations of the recovered models from each unlearning method in Figures \ref{fig:sin-test-10epochs-app}, \ref{fig:sin-test-100epochs-app}, and \ref{fig:sin-test-1000epochs-app}.
-All experiments were run on either a single NVIDIA A40 GPU or a single NVIDIA GH200 GPU.
+All experiments were run on either a single NVIDIA A40 GPU or a single NVIDIA H200 GPU.